psu-epl/psu-epl.github.com/doc/equip/laser/QD-1390/index.md

     - Click File -> Import
         - You can import most vector files and images, but a safe bet is to use DXF vector files.
            {%comment%}![](img/RDWorksMenu.png)This image doesn't seem to clarify anything.{%endcomment%}
-1. Check your job.
+1. Check your geometry.
-    - There are several issues that can happen upon importing a vector image.
-		- If the vectors are messed up, in which case you will have to manually edit your job by clicking "Edit Nodes", and adding nodes to the parts you want to remove, or move.
-It takes practice.
+    - Check that the paths are the correct shape.
+If they aren't, you have a couple options:
-            - You may also be able to fix this by selecting a different "spline type" when exporting your DXF.
+        1. Go back to your CAD program and select a different "spline type" and/or "line type" when exporting.
-        - Your vector image is scaled way too small.
+        1. If you can't change the spline and line types, you can manually edit the nodes in RDWorks.
+           This is tricky and you'll likely end up with some not-quite-right geometry.
+    - Check that the bounding boxes of the paths are correct.
+      {%comment%}TODO: Add a screenshot of where the bounding boxes are shown.{%endcomment%}
-            - Select your vector shapes, and check the width and length in the upper left corner (not the x and y values, that is the position of your piece).
+        - Select a path and check the width and height in the upper left corner.
-              The program assumes your DXF is in millimeters.
-So, a 6" box would appear as 6 mm.
-              To fix this, you should export your vector file in millimeters.
+          The X and Y values are not what you want.
+Those are just the position of the path.
+        - Note that RDWorks displays this information in units of millimeters, not inches.
+(1 in = 25.4 mm)
+        - If the paths are the wrong size, go back to your CAD program and change the units to millimeters.
-              Alternatively, you can fix this on the fly by scaling the offending objects by a factor of __25.4__.
+          Alternatively, you can fix this on the fly by scaling the offending paths by a factor of __25.4__.

-## Safety Checks
+## Pre-Job Checklist
 {%comment%}
 TODO:
 - [ ] Get a picture of this tray.
 - [ ] Fill out this section more.
 {%endcomment%}
+1. Check [the top of this page](#) or [the main EPL page](/) to see if this machine is "down" or "having issues".
+    - If the machine is down, you may not use it!
+    - If it's having issues, ask a manager what they are.
+      You may be able to get more details on the machine's maintenance log at the top of this page.
+1. Double check with a manager that the laser, filter, and chiller are all okay to use.
+1. Check that your material is on the [approved materials list](#materials) and __not__ the [banned materials list](#banned).
+    - If it's not on either list, ask a manager.
+1. Identify where the fire extinguisher is.
+1. Collect orange IR laser safety goggles for everyone who will be operating or monitoring the machine.
 1. Make sure there isn't excessive debris in the tray under the chamber.
     - __Danger: make sure the laser is disabled before checking the tray!__
+1. Make sure none of the side or rear maintenace panels are open.
+    - If they are, ask a manager if it's okay to close them.
+    - The panels __may not__ remain open when the laser is enabled!

 ## Power and Speed Settings
 Image files (.jpg, .png, etc.) will **always** raster, meaning it will not cut.